MangiameliFabio/MangiameliFabio/README.md

   - System to trigger item effects when the condition is fulfilled.
 Implementation was realized with the observer pattern.
   - Framework for the creation of item effects.
 The actual implementation of the specific effect could then be outsourced to the game design department.
 - Implementation of the destructor enemy
-- Created a system to distribute collectable loot through the level
+- Created a system to distribute collectible loot through the level
 - Enemy spawn system

 ---